shivesh8615/pcb_defect_detector/README.md

 # pcb_defect_detector
-This a repositry of my project i built on resarcher provided dataset.
+This is a repository of my project I built on a researcher's provided dataset.
 This model uses yolov5 for defect detection.